 Monday, July 11, 2011: 3:45 PM-5:00 PM

-Learner Objective #1: The learner will be able to understand the educational and scientific concepts of simulation and the use of standardized patients and hybrids in nursing education.
+Learner Objective #1: The learner will be able to describe the educational underpinnings of the standardized colleague educational strategy.

 Learner Objective #2: The learner will be able to evaluate opportunities to integrate standardized colleagues within nursing education programs.

 Moderators: Mary Terhaar, DNSc, RN, The Johns Hopkins University School of Nursing, Baltimore, MD

 Symposium Organizers: Helen K. Burns, PhD, RN, FAAN, School of Nursing, University of Pittsburgh, Pittsburgh, PA

 See more of: Evidence-Based Practice Sessions: Symposia